High School "Beat the Heat" League

 If you go slower than your dial in, that's okay... as long as you make it to the finish line first!
 Almost everyone goes a little slower than their dial in; it takes a tremendous amount of racing skill & a very consistent car to run exactly what your dial-in is.

 The racer who loses is eliminated from the group of contenders.
 The winner goes on to the next round of competition, and will compete against someone else who won in the previous round as well.
 These rounds of eliminations keep happening until there is one person left, and if you are the last person standing, you win the glory and the trophy!

-Trophy racing is available for anyone, no matter how fast or how slow they go.
+Trophy racing is available for everyone, no matter how fast or slow you are.